lino-framework/lino/docs/dev/perms.rst

 .. xfile:: roles.py

-- the :xfile:`roles.py` is used for both defining roles and profiles

- the user
-roles that we want to make available in a given application:
+The :xfile:`roles.py` is used for both defining roles and profiles the user roles that we want to make available in a given application.
 Every profile is assigned to one and only one user role.
 But not every user role is made available for selection in the